Human Trafficking (HT)

 WHAT YOU NEED TO KNOW

-Indigenous women, girls, and young men form a disproportionate number of those sexually exploited in Canada through human trafficking.
+Indigenous women, girls, and two spirit peoples form a disproportionate number of those sexually exploited in Canada through human trafficking.
 The team at the Ontario Native Women's Association are here to support community.

 The Indigenous Anti-Human Trafficking Liaison (IAHTL) Program supports Indigenous communities in providing survivor focused and localized responses to Human Trafficking.
 The IAHTL initiative was created by and for Indigenous people in order to end Human Trafficking in our communities.